dkarthe/webjeda-blog/_posts/2016-12-22-how-to-add-facebook-like-button-to-jekyll.md

 </article>
  {% endhighlight %}

-You can check my page for a like button.
+You can check the like button in my page.
 I have used the same menthod.
 But I have added ```defer``` to the script so that the content appears first and only after everything loads, facebook like will appear.
 This is useful in loading the contents in priority.

 {% highlight html %}
 <script defer>(function(d, s, id) {